Advances in Infection Prevention and Vascular Preservation

 The team concluded that education regarding the importance of vein preservation, along with implementation of a standardized process, can help direct PIV placement and potentially preserve vasculature in pediatric patients with CKD.5

-The results of this quality improvement project were recently accepted for publication in the American Journal of Kidney Diseases.
+The results of this quality improvement project were recently published in the American Journal of Kidney Diseases.

 Learn more about Hemodialysis at Children’s Mercy